+13.1.1.
 Minimum requirements for PG 5

 - (i) Invite contractors to submit tender offers.

 - (ii) Receive tender offers.

 - (iii) Record tender offers.

 - (iv) Safeguard tender offers.

-- b) PG 5 is complete when tender offers received are recorded and safeguarded by a delegated person from the SCM unit.
+b) PG 5 is complete when tender offers received are recorded and safeguarded by a delegated person from the SCM unit.

-a) Evaluate tender offers premised on undertakings and parameters established in procurement documents.

-- (i) Determine whether tender offers are complete. - (ii) Determine whether tender offers are responsive. - (iii) Evaluate tender submissions. - (iv) Review minimum compliance requirements for each tender. - (v) Perform a risk analysis. - (vi) Prepare a report on tender offers received, and on their achievement of minimum compliance. - b) PG 6 is complete when the chairperson of the Bid Evaluation Committee approves the BEC report.

-a) Award the contract.

-- (i) Bid adjudication committee review of the BEC evaluation report. - (ii) Bid Adjudication Committee makes an award. - (iii) Accounting Officer Approval of the tender process. - (iv) Notify successful tenderer and unsuccessful tenderers of the outcome. - (v) Sign contract document. - (vi) Formally accept tender offer. - b) PG 7 is complete when the Accounting Officer, or the Bid Adjudication Committee where delegated, confirms that the tenderer has provided evidence of complying with all requirements stated in the tender data and formally accepts the tender offer in writing, and issues the contractor with a signed copy of the contract.
+- a) Evaluate tender offers premised on undertakings and parameters established in procurement documents. - 13.2.1.
+Minimum Requirement for PG 6: - (i) Determine whether tender offers are complete. - (ii) Determine whether tender offers are responsive. - (iii) Evaluate tender submissions. - (iv) Review minimum compliance requirements for each tender. - (v) Perform a risk analysis. - (vi) Prepare a report on tender offers received, and on their achievement of minimum compliance. - b) PG 6 is complete when the chairperson of the Bid Evaluation Committee approves the BEC report. - 13.3.
+Procurement Gate 7 (PG 7) - a) Award the contract. - 13.3.1.
+Minimum Requirement for PG 7: - (i) Bid adjudication committee review of the BEC evaluation report. - (ii) Bid Adjudication Committee makes an award. - (iii) Accounting Officer Approval of the tender process. - (iv) Notify successful tenderer and unsuccessful tenderers of the outcome. - (v) Sign contract document. - (vi) Formally accept tender offer. - b) PG 7 is complete when the Accounting Officer, or the Bid Adjudication Committee where delegated, confirms that the tenderer has provided evidence of complying with all requirements stated in the tender data and formally accepts the tender offer in writing, and issues the contractor with a signed copy of the contract.